 Ready to Begin Your Agile Education?

 Now that you have an understanding of what Agile education should look like (and what to avoid), you’re ready to move ahead.
-A great place to start is with an introduction to business agility
+A great place to start is learning the fundamentals of business agility.

 This will give you the broader context to understand how Agile can work across functions like HR, Finance, and more, enabling you to be a more effective manager in a broader Agile business environment.